satya-das/cib/README.md

 ### 13.3\.
 Method Table

 `cib`'s basic functioning is that it doesn't let compiler generated problematic stuff cross component boundary.
-Compiler generates many things and among them are mangled function name and virtual tables. `cib` bypasses the use of mangled function name and virtual table by having it's own table of functions that in cib's terminology is called method table.
+Compiler generates many things and among them are mangled function names and virtual tables. `cib` bypasses the use of mangled function name and virtual table by having it's own table of functions that in cib's terminology is called method table.
 So, `cib` uses mechanism to use method table instead of mangled function name and virtual function table.
 Let's look at what this method table is exactly:

 **Method table and helper function**: